Remote, Not Distant: Best Zoom Games for Large Teams

 Ideal group size: Up to 100

-Tools needed: Zoom and a timer
+Tools needed: Zoom chat and timer

 9. "Where in the World?"
 Background Game

-Ideal group size: Any size
+Ideal group size: Any

-Tools needed: Zoom virtual background
+Tools needed: Zoom virtual background feature

 10. Company Bingo